Get insider access

 Transmitter Required No

-Despite their bulky and larger design than other in-ears like the Apple AirPods Pro Truly Wireless, they're still very portable.
+Despite their bulky and larger design compared to other in-ears like the Apple AirPods Pro Truly Wireless, they're still very portable.
 They can fit into most pockets without an issue.
 Their carrying case will also fit into a larger pocket or bag.

 7.5